 and have been practicing for over 20 years.

 In my private practice, I work with adults struggling with life transitions, social and family issues, trauma, grief and loss, coping with symptoms of depression and anxiety, stress management, and personal growth and development.
 My private practice is located on Chicago’s north side, across from Horner Park.

-I've been a practicing therapist for two decades.
+I've been a practicing therapist for over two decades.
 During that time, I've worked as a counselor and art therapist in a variety of community-based treatment settings with a diverse range of clients for 18 years.
-Most of that work was with adults, families and children who experienced trauma, domestic/intimate partner violence, homelessness, mental health issues and substance use disorders.
-In addition to the community-based work, I've been in private practice for about 10 years.
+Most of that work was with adults, families and children who experienced trauma, domestic/intimate partner violence, homelessness, chronic mental health issues and substance use disorders.
+In addition to the community-based work, I've been in private practice for over10 years.

 My range of experience has consistently showed me how resilient the human spirit is, and given the right support, proof that it can flourish!

 I belong to the following professional organizations: